-Novo Nordisk has recently released WEGOVY, a medication that can help patients to address obesity.
-Connected to this release, Novo Nordisk has launched patient education and communication programs designed to bring issues with obesity out of the closet.
-While some of these efforts are branded, there is a very strong non-branded element that is intended to drive awareness and to help people understand the effects of obesity.
+Novo Nordisk has recently released WEGOVY, a medication that can help patients address obesity.
+Connected to this release, it launched patient education and communication programs designed to bring issues with obesity out of the closet.
+While some of these efforts are branded, there is a very strong non-branded element that is intended to drive awareness and help people understand the effects of obesity.
 We applaud Novo's educational efforts.

 Early DTC Efforts to Confront Condition Stigma

 In the earliest days of DTC marketing, Prozac used advertising to demonstrate that medication could help patients with depression.
-Such marketing was revolutionary - empowering patients to talk with their doctors.
-Following these efforts, Zoloft and Cymbalta helped to alleviate the stigma that was associated with the condition.
+Such marketing was revolutionary—empowering patients to talk with their doctors.
+Following these efforts, Zoloft and Cymbalta helped alleviate the stigma that was associated with the condition.
 Depression patients were educated about the root cause of their condition, which typically included factors that they could not control.

 Novo Nordisk Prepares to Take on the Stigma of Obesity